sudo-julia/devenv/README.md

 - The first line is a _shebang_ in the case of an interpreted script (such as sh or python)

-All scripts run by devenv take two arguments, even if they're not used.
+All scripts run by dvnv take two arguments, even if they're not used.
 This way, scripts run by "all" can implement minor flow control with the language name.
 Scripts can also use the new project name to create directories based on the new project.